Haresz/website-blog/README.md

+---

 # Website Blog

 ## Description

-Website Blog is a web application developed using Next.js framework, Chakra UI for styling, and Redux Toolkit for state management.
+Website Blog is a web application developed using the Next.js framework, Chakra UI for styling, and Redux Toolkit for state management.
 It allows users to create, edit, and view blog posts.
 The application provides a user-friendly interface with features like pagination and responsive design.

 ## Features